Quantum field-theoretic machine learning: Machine Learning with the scalar field theory

 where $\tilde{p}$ are the probabilities used to sample from the equilibrium distribution and $N$ the number of samples that we have obtained during the Monte Carlo simulation.
 There are two fundamentally different ways to proceed in calculating the expectation value of the above equation by relying instead on the approximating probability distribution $p(\phi;\theta)$.

 The first is to draw a subset of samples from $p(\phi;\theta)$ and then conjecture, based on Eq.~\ref{KLresult}, that these $N$ samples have been produced instead by the distribution $q(\phi)$.
 This would have been equivalent to considering $\tilde{p}=q(\phi)$ in Eq.~\ref{eq:numestim} but a systematic error would be introduced based on the accuracy in which the probability distribution $p(\phi;\theta)$ approximates $q(\phi)$.
 The second approach again relies on drawing a subset of samples from the distribution $p(\phi;\theta)$, but this time we will consider that $p(\phi;\theta) \neq q(\phi)$ and that the samples have been produced directly from $p(\phi;\theta)$ of Eq.~\ref{eq:probmrf} with action $S$.
-This is equivalent to conducting a reweighting step to arrive from distribution $p(\phi;\theta)$ to $q(\phi)$ under a sufficient overlap of ensembles.
+This is equivalent to conducting a reweighting step so that the probability distribution $p(\phi;\theta)$ will become equal to the distribution $q(\phi)$ under the condition that there exists a sufficient overlap of ensembles between the two distributions.
 We anticipate that this reweighting step is possible to achieve due to the minimization of the Kullback-Leibler divergence between the two distributions $p(\phi;\theta)$ to $q(\phi)$ and their approximate equivalence.

 We will follow the second approach and implement a reweighting technique, details of which can be found in Appendix~\ref{app:reweig}, to simultaneously extrapolate observables in the parameter space of the full action $\mathcal{A}$ which includes complex couplings and longer-range interactions: